mkateel/tailscale_snrtr/README.md

 Once Terraform finishes deploying the instances, you can access them via SSH using the private key you provided.

-- For the **Tailscale instance**, use the public IP or the Tailscale IP assigned.
+- For the **Tailscale instance**, use the private IP or the Tailscale IP assigned.

   ```bash
   ssh -i /path/to/your/private/key your-ssh-username@<instance-public-ip>
   ```

-- For the **non-Tailscale instance**, you can access it similarly using the public IP.
+- For the **non-Tailscale instance**, you can access it similarly using the private IP.

 ## Variables